Dr-Sauce/ShortcutUpdater/README.md

 If there's a new version, Shortcut Updater will get the iCloud link from the latest release description on GitHub.

 # Note:
 - Shortcut Updater uses iCloud Drive by default to store log files.
-(Users iCloud Drive needs to enabled.
+(Users have to enable iCloud Drive.
 If it's not enabled, a popup will appear.)
 - This shortcut uses GitHub API.
 The API limit is 60 times per hour, per IP.

 # Source: